mehrabFronto/mehrabFronto/README.md

 ### 👨‍💻  About Me:

 I'm a Front-end developer with over 1 year experience.
-I'm crazy about learinig and studying in Front-end field and i'm always learning new things and imporving my knowledge.
+I'm crazy about learning and studying in Front-end field and i'm always learning new things and improving my knowledge.